HaliteChallenge/Halite-II/website/about/frequently-asked-questions.md

 Bot rankings are computed using a Bayesian algorithm variant of the Glicko system, specifically using the TrueSkill Python library with some adjustments.
 The game coordinator picks groups of 2 or 4 bots to compete against each other at a time, and uses TrueSkill to update the bot ranking based on the match outcome.
 In Halite I, when a player submitted a bot, their rating was completely reset, for Halite II, we only reduce the rating by a constant factor and not to zero.

 Tiers are based on the percentile rank.
-The top 1/512 players are considered Platinum;the next 1/256 are considered Diamond, then the next 1/128 are Gold, 1/64 are Silver, and the rest are Bronze.
+The top 1/512 players are considered Diamond;the next 1/256 are considered Platinum, then the next 1/128 are Gold, 1/64 are Silver, and the rest are Bronze.

 ### How are the winners decided?